raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

-#### 3.1 Embedding- Preparing N-Body COEN
+#### 3.1 Embedding- Preparing N-Body (TODO COEN: a lot of unnecessary info here, compress)
 The embedding module serves as the initial stage where raw input data from the N-body dataset, including nodes and edges, is transformed into a suitable format for the transformer layers.
 This process involves several key steps, leveraging Clifford algebra to embed both scalar and vector features of each node in a geometric framework.

 The embedding process starts with mean centering, where the mean of the point cloud is calculated and subtracted from each point to ensure the data is normalized around the origin.
 Next, the 3D tensor data is flattened into a 2D tensor, changing the shape from (batch, nodes, dim) to (batch * nodes, dim).
 Flattening simplifies the data structure, making it easier to process in subsequent layers.
-COEN
+(TODO COEN: stuff like code things as this can go away)

 Each data point, including positions, velocities, and charges, is then embedded into the Clifford algebra space.
 Scalar features, such as charges are embedded in the subspace $CL^{0}(\mathbb{R^d, q}) = \mathbb{R}$, which is the subspace of all scalars.
 Vector features, such as positions and velocies are embedded in the subspace $CL^{1}(\mathbb{R^d, q}) = \mathbb{R^d}$ representing the vector subspace. (refer to David's paper TODO)